 SCE submits an annual Electric System Reliability Report to the California Public Utilities Commission (CPUC).

 - SAIDI measures the amount of time the average SCE customer experienced a power outage or interruption for more than five minutes (called a “sustained outage”) in a given year.
-In 2019, our SAIDI was about 91 minutes per customer (with Major Event Days excluded).
+In 2021, our SAIDI was about 180 minutes per customer (No exclusions).

 - SAIFI is the number of times the average SCE customer experienced a sustained outage in a given year.
-In 2019, our SAIFI was 0.87 (with Major Event Days excluded), or less than one per customer.
+In 2021, our SAIFI was 1.1 per customer (No exclusions).

 We are updating our records.
 Please try again at a later time.